Tsarter/shrexstrikes/README.md

 ## How to manage the Server on Taltech server

-ssh to the server and delete the old file `ssh ubuntu 193.40.156.227`
+ssh to the server and delete the old file `ssh ubuntu@193.40.156.227`

 push the Server.jar file to server `scp Server-1.0.jar ubuntu@193.40.156.227:gameServer/`